amarpan/how-to-write-a-README/README.md

 This tutorial assumes you already have some semblance of a README.
 If you're starting from scratch, however, download my blank skeleton template [here](https://github.com/amarpan/blank-README-template/blob/main/README.md).

 For a quick review on how to use Markdown, go [here](https://www.markdowntutorial.com/).
-For GitHub specific markdown, go [here](https://github.github.com/gfm/).
+For GitHub-flavored Markdown documentation, go [here](https://github.github.com/gfm/).

 <h2  align="center">Project Header & Description</h2>